Govind-S-B/Certify/get_started_dev.md

 ## Launching the API Server

-Before first launching the server , run the `generate_ssl_keys.sh` script to generate self signed SSL Certificates to use .
+Before first launching the server , run the `generate_ssl_keys.sh` script with target username to generate self signed SSL Certificates to use .
 This is a one time thing .

 1. To ensure your changes to the `api_server.py` script are reflected, it's recommended to build the Docker image.
 Run the following command: